zldobbs/ambrosia-server/README.md

   > NOTE: While testing may need to recreate the database from scratch.
   > If this is the case, first drop the existing database with: `DROP DATABASE ambrosia;` before running [db/initialize.sql](./db/initialize.sql).

+1. Additionally run the seed.sql script to populate the ambrosia database with some sample data.